 One of the most fascinating aspects of William Shakespeare’s work is the sheer volume of plays he produced during his lifetime.
 His known works include 38 plays, 154 sonnets and several other poems.
 From the beloved romantic tragedy ‘Romeo and Juliet’.
 To comedies like ‘A Midsummer Night’s Dream’.
 ‘The Taming of the Shrew’, Shakespeare’s range of writing styles surpasses that of nearly every famous author from history and the modern day.

 Shakespeare has so many impressive works.
-It’s unsurprising that most survey respondents couldn't pick a favorite (27%).
+It’s unsurprising that most survey respondents couldn't pick a favourite (27%).
 Despite this, ‘Romeo and Juliet’.
-Was revealed to be the most popular Shakespeare play, with 16% of respondents saying it's their favorite.
-The classic tale of star-crossed lovers beat ‘Macbeth’, which was the favorite of 11% of survey respondents.
+Was revealed to be the most popular Shakespeare play, with 16% of respondents saying it's their favourite.
+The classic tale of star-crossed lovers beat ‘Macbeth’, which was the favourite of 11% of survey respondents.

 Such is the popularity of Shakespeare that many respondents (77%) believe Shakespeare should be taught in schools.
 Among those respondents, some (33%) believed Shakespeare’s works should be taught because he's an important historic and cultural figure in Britain.
 Others (32%) think it’s important that Shakespeare is taught in schools because his works still have relevant themes and ideas.
 However, a small number of respondents (5%) did say that schools shouldn't teach Shakespeare and instead focus on more modern, relevant works.